eesanoble/eesanoble/README.md

 <h1 align="center">👋🏽 Hi, I'm Eesa!</h1>
 <h3 align="center">A Data Scientist from London</h3>
 Interested in how Data Science can be used in the places we least expect.
 Digital humanities, Arabic NLP, Python in general.
-Currently learning more about Neural Networks, SQL, AWS and Big Data in general.
+Currently learning more about Neural Networks, SQL, AWS and Big Data.
 <h3 align="left">Connect with me:</h3>
 LinkedIn: https://www.linkedin.com/in/eesa-noble/
 <p align="left">